built2548/built2548/README.md

 # Hi there, I'm Chisanucha Uthai! 👋

-I'm a third-year **Computer for Communication** student at **College of Social Communication Innovation Srinakharinwirot universityt**.
+I'm a third-year **Computer for Communication** student at **College of Social Communication Innovation Srinakharinwirot university**.

 I'm passionate about building digital experiences and solving problems.
 I have experience in **Mobile App Development (Swift)** and **Web Development (WordPress)**, and I am currently teaching myself **Game Development (Unity)** and **3D Modeling (Blender)**.